 Bruce Devlin started out wanting to be a brewmaster.
 In fact, after a brief foray in forestry at Humboldt State, and an even shorter stint in photography at San Jose State, he ultimately got a degree in Fermentation Science at UC Davis.
 But what started out as an interest in fermentation turned into a passion for science, art, and the grape that permeates every exquisite, unique wine Ballentine Vineyards offers.

 1994 found Bruce in Germany on a student work exchange program, which included the study of the country.
 He spent three months working in the Pfalz at Weingut Reichsrat Van Buhl, in the region known for the famous German Rieslings.
 It was here that he gained his first real appreciation of wine.
 Although Ballentine focuses on Cabernet Sauvignon and other red varietals, he has never forgotten the less-than-humble beginnings of the amazing white Rieslings in Germany.

-When not making wine or collaboratively managing the vineyards and business with Frank Ballentine, Bruce and his wife are cooking for friends, roaming the ever changing plate of experiences in Napa Valley, kayaking, or skiing the best slopes (wherever in the world they might be).
+When not making wine or collaboratively managing the vineyards and business with Frank Ballentine, Bruce spends time with his wife Dani and son, Blake.
+Together they enjoy cooking for friends, roaming the ever-changing plate of experiences in Napa Valley, kayaking, or skiing the best slopes (wherever in the world they might be).